-The 2025-26 premium rates for the CT Partnership Plan will be determined until the spring of 2025; an 8% rate increase was budgeted based on the state's preliminary estimate of a renewal rate.
-The estimate includes funding for all active an projected staff.
+The 2025-26 premium rates for the CT Partnership Plan will not be determined until the spring of 2025; a 12% rate increase was budgeted based on the state's preliminary estimate of a renewal rate.
+The estimate includes funding for all active and projected staff.
 The final rates are to be determined and will need to be addressed in the adopted budget.
-Updates to the state projection will be announced in January before final rates will be communicated in April.